 In A Video Editing Program

-Every video editing program is different for creating subtitles but they all generally work in the same way.
+Every video editing program is different for creating subtitles, but they all work similarly.
 For this example, I’m using Camtasia 2022 for Mac.
-Keep in mind that even the Windows and Mac versions of Camtasia are slightly different in how you create the subtitles.
+Remember that even the Windows and Mac versions of Camtasia slightly differ in how you create the subtitles.
 Exporting should be close to the same, though.

 Here’s how you do it.